Computability Theory, Nonstandard Analysis, and their connections: A more refined analysis of weak and special fan functionals

-\item[c)] The set of $b$-chains is uniformly arithmetically defined for any $b \in O^+$. \end{itemize} \end{fact} The above facts constitute (partly) the keys to the proof of the Spector-Gandy theorem (See e.g.\ \cite{Sacks.high}*{p.\ 61}). \begin{rem}[Well-orderings and the hyperarithmetical]\rm For any $b \in O$, there is exactly \emph{one} $b$-chain and the latter is definable using {\em arithmetical transfinite recursion} as formalised in $\ATR_0$.
+\item[c)] The set of $b$-chains is uniformly arithmetically defined for any $b \in O^+$. \end{itemize} \end{fact} The above facts constitute (partly) the key steps in the proof of the Spector-Gandy theorem (\cite{gandys,spector}, see also \cite{Sacks.high}*{p.\ 61}). \begin{rem}[Well-orderings and the hyperarithmetical]\rm For any $b \in O$, there is exactly \emph{one} $b$-chain and the latter is definable using {\em arithmetical transfinite recursion} as formalised in $\ATR_0$.
 One technical challenge in our proof of Theorem \ref{refine} is that there are elements $c\in O^+ \setminus O$ for which there is neither a hyperarithmetical $c$-chain nor a hyperarithmetical descending sequence.

 On the other hand, in the proof of Theorem \ref{rejeji} we exploit the existence of such $c$ to obtain a negative result while the associated Corollary \ref{cor.alt.6.8} yields a `softer' proof of the main theorem of this section.
-However, the more explicit constructions from this section have applications not obtainable from the `softer' version, like the construction of an instance of $\Theta$ which computes the \emph{hyper-jump}. \end{rem}
+Still, we find the explicit construction here to be of independent interest. \end{rem}